 ELIZABETH EMPSON (1490-1523)

-Elizabeth Empson was the daughter of Richard Empson of Easton, Northamptonshire (c.1450-August 17, 1510) and his wife Jane.
+Elizabeth Empson was the daughter of Sir Richard Empson of Easton, Northamptonshire (c.1450-August 17, 1510) and Jane Hill.
 Empson was an advisor to Henry VII who was executed by Henry VIII at the start of his reign.
 Elizabeth married George Catesby of Ashby St. Ledgers, Northamptonshire (d.
 November 27, 1505) in 1496.
 Their children were Elizabeth, Jane, Audrey, William (1504-October 2, 1517), Richard (c.1505-March 8, 1552/3), and another daughter.
 She remarried on September 15, 1510, taking Sir Thomas Lucy of Charlecote, Warwickshire (1488-September 23, 1525) as her second husband.
 Their children were William (1511-1551), Anne, Radugund, Thomas, Edmund, and Barbara (b.c.1523).
 Sir Nicholas Harris Nicolas identifies her as the Elizabeth Catesby who was a gentlewoman to Queen Elizabeth of York in his Privy Purse Expenses of Elizabeth of York.
 She may also have served as a lady in waiting to Elizabeth of York's daughter, Mary Tudor, while Mary was in England.
 However, the Elizabeth Catesby, said to be the king's kinswoman, who went with Mary to France and received an annuity of 40 marks on June 30, 1515 for her service to Mary, Queen of the French, seems more likely to have been the eldest daughter of Elizabeth Empson and George Catesby.

 MARIA ENRÍQUEZ de TOLEDO y GUZMÁN (d.1583)